mohannadhussain/rsna-iaip-demo/README.md

 ### Optional Flags
   * `-nd=true` If specified, generate new study demographics (vs load existing ones from a JSON file)
   * `-g=true` If specified, only generate DICOM files and do NOT send them (no C-STORE, no STOW)
+  * `-m=9` If specified generated DICOM files will have a date of 9 months ago, instead of today's today

 ## Example commands for the RSNA IAIP 2023 Demo